F4S is the ultimate team building tool

 • Food is often a gateway to a deeper understanding of a culture - how their history has influenced their present, how their ingredients are sourced, how the flavor combinations represent their society's worldview.
 And don't forget to enjoy!

-By encouraging boss-free hangouts, your team will feel more comfortable to shoot the breeze with their coworker friends, and it shows that you trust them and are not trying to micromanage their virtual team building.
+By encouraging boss-free hangouts, your team will feel more comfortable shooting the breeze with their coworker friends, and it shows that you trust them and are not trying to micromanage their virtual team building.

 Skills it'll build: Communication, vulnerability, leadership skills